 PTSD (Post-Traumatic Stress Disorder) is common and not easy for people to live with.
 People diagnosed with PTSD have usually experienced a traumatic event and then displayed symptoms for around a month after.
 Different people react to events in different ways.
 There is no reason to feel ashamed when experiencing PTSD symptoms.
-Just know that it is good that you are getting help or looking to get help at a PTSD treatment program in Michigan.
+Just know that it is good that you are getting help or looking to get help at a PTSD treatment services in Michigan.

 In patients with PTSD, three common symptoms are usually displayed.
 They are:

 - Reliving the trauma: Reliving can come through flashbacks, memories, or dreams.
 When the trauma is constantly being re-lived, it is as if the person was experiencing it again for the first time, just as scary and terrifying.

 - Increased Alertness: This includes the inability to sleep, as well as becoming extra reactive or even irritable.